gerardVM/IronHack-Personal-Project/README.md

 Following requests can be made:

-(GET)   http://socket/hello-world: To check communication
+(GET)   socket/hello-world: To check communication.

+(GET)   socket/show-accounts: To see all accounts.

+(GET)   socket/show-users: To see all users.

-(POST)  http://socket/create-account-holder: To create a new Account Holder (Just Admins)
+(POST)  socket/create-account-holder: To create a new Account Holder.
+(Just Admins)
 ```json
 {
 	"username"  : "userH",